Consumer Resources for New York Car Insurance Plans.

 The risky drivers are undesirable for some reason, and can not purchase insurance through regular market companies.
 They are considered high-risk or assigned risk because of numerous speeding or other traffic tickets, or a recent history of motor vehicle accidents, or in states that have a point system, accumulation of so many points.
 The state DMV point system may be different from the insurance companies' point system.

-NYAIP-PAIP-CAIP-AIP Assigned Risk or High Risk auto residual insurance markets consists of licensed drivers unable to purchase auto insurance through the Voluntary Market due to a variety of factors, such as their driving history, accident history or status as a first-time driver.
+NYAIP-PAIP-CAIP-AIP Assigned Risk or High Risk Auto-Truck-Bus residual insurance markets consists of licensed drivers unable to purchase auto insurance through the Voluntary Market due to a variety of factors, such as their driving history, accident history or status as a first-time driver.
 The Assigned Risk or High Risk Auto Insurance Plans often charges higher rates in your state, and is a last resort for licensed drivers that cannot obtain car insurance coverage elsewhere in the preferred or voluntary auto insurance marketplace.
 To combat soaring insurance prices experts recommend educating yourself and then obtain Car Insurance quotes from at least three sources.

 Get New York High Risk Car Insurance quote comparisons